-The State of Rhode Island Consolidated Plan is developed jointly by RIHousing and the state's Office of Housing and Community Throughout the most recent Consolidated Plan Development. development process, RIHousing and its partners consulted and met with many other public and private agencies to gather data and discuss the state's housing and community development needs and priorities to be included in the plan.
+The State of Rhode Island Consolidated Plan is developed jointly by RIHousing and the state's Office of Housing and Community Development.
 The state completed the 2020-2024 Consolidated Plan in the spring of 2020, which sets the proposed priorities and goals for housing and community development programs for the next 5 years.
 Among the goals are the need to develop and maintain affordable housing including housing for elders, end homelessness, address healthy housing concerns, invest in non-housing community development, provide tenant-based rental assistance and to affirmatively further fair housing.
-Estimates of public and private sources to achieve housing preservation and production goals are nearly \$100 million annually, including LIHTC allocations.
 Each year, the state submits an action plan to the U.S. Department of Housing and Urban Development ("HUD") restating its goals and makes adjustments to estimated spending and output.